Age-Related Eye Disease Study

-Bausch & Lomb was a collaborator in the study.
-They and other suppliers provide supplements pre-packaged with formulations based on this study.
+Bausch & Lomb was a collaborator in the study, leading to the launch of their product line PreserVision.
+Other manufacturers also provide supplements pre-packaged with formulations based on this study.

 Studies in 2016 and 2018 later showed that this average 25 percent reduction in risk from the combination of anti-oxidants and zinc varies by genotype.

 AREDS2

 The original AREDS study was followed by AREDS2, a five-year study that started in 2006 to test whether the original AREDS formulation would be improved by adding omega-3 fatty acids; adding lutein and zeaxanthin; removing beta-carotene; or reducing zinc.
 In AREDS2, participants took one of four AREDS formulations: the original AREDS formulation, AREDS formulation with no beta-carotene, AREDS with low zinc, AREDS with no beta-carotene and low zinc.
 In addition, they took one of four additional supplement or combinations including lutein and zeaxanthin (10 mg and 2 mg), omega-3 fatty acids (1,000 mg), lutein/zeaxanthin and omega-3 fatty acids, or placebo.

 The study reported that there was no overall additional benefit from adding omega-3 fatty acids or lutein and zeaxanthin to the formulation.
 However, the study did find benefits in two subgroups of participants: those not given beta-carotene, and those who had very little lutein and zeaxanthin in their diets.
 Removing beta-carotene did not curb the formulation's protective effect against developing advanced AMD, which is important given that high doses of beta-carotene have been linked to higher risk of lung cancers in smokers.
 According to Dr. Emily Chew, "Because carotenoids can compete with each other for absorption in the body, beta-carotene may have masked the effect of the lutein and zeaxanthin in the overall analysis."

+The AREDS2 trial did not find a difference in the effects of 80mg versus 25mg zinc.
+The UK National Health Service suggests that people may take the lower dose if the higher dose upsets their stomach.
+The 25mg zinc level has not been compared to a placebo, as of 2020, and 80mg remains the standard.

+Packaging

+The AREDS2 formulation is often sold with all the ingredients packaged together in one pill, for convenience.
+These formulations may be labelled as "AREDS2", the pharmaceutical generic name, or they may be labelled with trademarked brand names, or they may be labelled with both.
+Some preparations not explicitly labelled as AREDS2 may not contain the correct ingredients in the correct quantities, and may contain additional, non-AREDS2 ingredients, which have no proven benefit.

+The AREDS2 formulation can also be taken as a set of pills which contain the individual components in the correct quantities.